ejones18/ejones18/README.md

 ### Current interests ###
 🔭 &nbsp;*Currently working on*: Leading the Yorkshire Azure User Group, developing content around MLOps maturity on Azure using Azure Machine Learning as well as architecting and developing solutions for scalable call transcription on Azure.<br>
-🌱 &nbsp;*Currently learning*: C++ with the ESP-32, the process of productionising machine learning models and responsible computer vision! <br>
+🌱 &nbsp;*Currently learning*: Enterprise best practice for productionising machine learning models as well as implementing responsible computer vision! <br>
 <br>

 💾 &nbsp;*Languages and Tools*: